 Grants Awarded to Schools and Community Organizations

-As of May 2019, TNOYS has awarded 12 large capacity-building grants to organizations in hard-hit communities as well as 12 mini-grants that will help school districts meet direct needs of affected students and families.
+TNOYS awarded 12 large capacity-building grants to organizations in hard-hit communities as well as 12 mini-grants to help school districts meet direct needs of affected students and families.

 - Communities in Schools of Southeast Texas – $50,000 to serve Jefferson County by providing direct, intensive case management to homeless students with complex needs in Beaumont, Port Arthur, Nederland and Ehrhart ISDs.